-All participants perceive onboarding as a simple process when HR and IT are in agreement.
+All of the participants have the impression that the onboarding process is straightforward when HR and IT are in agreement.
 Employees can immediately get to work without waiting for tools, instructions, and approvals.
-The whole range of essential improvements is as follows:
+The following is a comprehensive list of the essential improvements that can be made to HR-IT alignment:

 1. Faster Access to Tools

 A Gartner report says nearly 58% of the onboarding experience delays are the result of tardy IT setup; the probability of that process’s consistency is then anticipated.
-The new employee, on the other hand, has everything prepared all of a sudden.
+The new employee, however, suddenly has everything prepared, which helps reduce onboarding delays through IT integration.

 2. Clearer Steps From Day One